 Summer Research Fellowship

-Students who are past their 5th year may not be eligible, unless by special exception, nor are students who are on internship (Clinical Science students), or Filing Fee or withdrawn.
+Students who are past their 5th year (5th year ends after summer term) may not be eligible, unless by special exception, nor are students who are on internship (Clinical Science students), or Filing Fee or withdrawn.
 Students who are registered for only one semester, and students with reduced appointments may not be eligible to receive summer funding or may receive a reduced amount.
 Students with sources of funding that prohibit supplemental funding may also not be eligible or may receive a reduced amount.

 Students are permitted to GSI during the summer or receive additional GSR funding and still receive a summer research fellowship as long as the stipend total remains within University rules.
 The Graduate Student Services Advisor contacts all students during Spring semester to review the amount of funding they can expect to receive.

 - GSI for a psychology course or a course cross-listed with a psychology course.